-We have reviewed the accompanying consolidated balance sheets of Jia Wei Lifestyle, Inc. (the "Company") and its subsidiaries as of 31 March 2023 and 2022, and the related consolidated statements of comprehensive income, changes in equity and cash flows for the three-month periods ended 31 March 2023 and 2022, and notes to the consolidated financial statements, including the summary of significant accounting policies (together "the consolidated financial statements").
-Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and International Accounting Standard 34,"Interim Financial Reporting" as endorsed and became effective by Financial Supervisory Commission of the Republic of China.
+We have reviewed the accompanying consolidated balance sheets of Jia Wei Lifestyle, Inc. (the "Company") and its subsidiaries as of 30 June 2023 and 2022, the related consolidated statements of comprehensive income for the three-month and six-month period ended 30 June 2023 and 2022 and consolidated statements of changes in equity and cash flows for the six-month periods ended 30 June2023 and 2022, and notes to the consolidated financial statements, including the summary of significant accounting policies (together "the consolidated financial statements").
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and International Accounting Standard 34, "Interim Financial Reporting" as endorsed and became effective by Financial Supervisory Commission of the Republic of China.
 Our responsibility is to express a conclusion on these consolidated financial statements based on our reviews.